barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

     income:adjustment
 ```

-I made 11 transactions to `expenses:adjustment` and 1 from
+I made 12 adjustment transactions in 2017 and 6 in 2018.
+Hopefully in
-`income:adjustment` in 2017.
-As the year went on, the frequency (and
-magnitude) of these adjustments dropped.
-So far in 2018 (as of June),
-I have only needed 2.
-Hopefully in 2019 I won't need any.
+2019 I won't need any.